ray2day/ray2day/README.md

 - learn more about Authentication and Authorization (Duende and Identity Server 4)
 - keep having conversations with professionals in the workfield to help me to choose my path in coding

->> a capacity building traject by BEE-ideas founding (May 2022 - November 2022)
+>> a Capacity Building traject by BEE-ideas founding (May 2022 - November 2022)

 - gaining work experience and working in a team
 - learn to work with Azure DevOps